 What late effects might people who were treated for childhood cancers experience?

 As with late side effects in adult cancer survivors, late side effects in childhood cancer survivors will vary depending on the type of cancer and type of treatment.
-Additionally, the age at which you were treated may determine what late side effects, if any, you might be at risk of.
-Some late side effects experienced by childhood cancer survivors include:
+Additionally, the age at which you were treated may determine what late side effects, if any, might be of risk to you.

 - Heart problems, including an increased risk of heart attacks

 - Blood vessel problems, including an increased risk of stroke

 - Lung problems, which can cause difficulty breathing